josdejong/svelte-jsoneditor/README.md

 Pass the JSON contents to be rendered in the JSONEditor. `Content` is an object containing a property `json` (a parsed JSON document) or `text` (a stringified JSON document).
 Only one of the two properties must be defined.
 You can pass both content types to the editor independent of in what mode it is.
 You can use two-way binding via `bind:content`.

+> IMPORTANT: only make immutable changes to `content`.
+Mutable changes will mess up history and rendered contents.
+See section [Immutability](#immutability).

 #### selection

 ```ts